maciejtarsa/dbt-on-snowflake/README.md

 *Figure 6: `dbt run` output*

 This is all well and good - we can run dbt in our personal Workspace, which is the equivalent of running it from your laptop.
 Deployment is the next step.
-We need to deploy our dbt project from our Workspace -vthis will create a dbt project object.
+We need to deploy our dbt project from our Workspace - this will create a dbt project object.
 That object can then be used to schedule, run, and monitor a dbt project outside of the Workspace.
 It's worth noting that a dbt project is a schema-level object and it supports role-based access control (RBAC).

 This operation can either be done in the UI, or with the following Snowflake command:
 ```sql